 Hidden Oasis Trail (between Jebel Jais & Wadi of Giants)

 Disclaimer: The Hidden Oasis can also be hiked from Wadi of Giants.
 It can be hiked up to Jebel Jais which is the reverse route of this post.
-However, this post is absolutely focused on trail from Jebel Jais to Hidden Oasis only.
+However, this post is focused on the trail from Jebel Jais to Hidden Oasis only.
 Whichever way you want to do it, go ahead and enjoy the trail!

-Hidden Oasis Trail Overview:
+Hiking Trail Overview:

-• Route: Jebel Jais – Old Village – Hidden Oasis – Wadi of Giants (optional)
+• Route: Jebel Jais -> Old Village -> Hidden Oasis -> Wadi of Giants (optional)

 • Difficulty Level (own opinion): 1 out of 5

-Not to be confused with the other/actual Hidden Oasis Trail, this is backtrack trail towards the Hidden Oasis between Jebel Jais and Wadi of Giants.
+Not to be confused with the other Hidden Oasis Trail, this is a backtrack trail towards the Hidden Oasis between Jebel Jais and Wadi of Giants.
 Jebel Jais is a mountain in the North-Western Hajar range of UAE and Oman.
 Over the years, its popularity skyrocketed due to its breathtaking views and the now accessible hiking trails, zipline and even sledding.
 The last viewing deck accessible by the public is where you can park for this trail which is about 2-hours drive away from Dubai.

-Jebel Jais – Old Village
+1. Jebel Jais' Slope & Old Village

 Jebel Jais View